Skip to Content

 When should I worry about black vaginal discharge?

-However, if you experience any of these symptoms, you should inform your doctor
+However, if you experience any of these symptoms, you should inform your doctor or go to hospital:

 • Persistent low abdominal pain